 What are Influencer and Brand Collaborations?

-In this instance a brand could be a person, a company, an organisation, and in some cases even an animal (which we will dive into below!)
+In the case of a brand collaboration, this could involve a person, a company, an organisation, and in some cases, even an animal (which we will dive into below!)

-Brand collaborations involve using one brand to help sell your brand further, either to a wider audience or a new audience altogether.
+Brand collaborations involve using one brand to help sell your brand further, either to a wider audience or to a new audience.

-Brand collabs can also include the creation of a product using both brand identities, for example creating a pair of Nike’s with limited edition Gucci laces.
+They can also include the creation of a product using both brand identities, for example, creating a pair of Nike trainers with limited edition Gucci laces.

 Brand collaborations can come in various forms, such as: